27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 23. Landa Park – New Braunfels, TX

 Landa Park is a vast public recreational area in Texas.
-Fishing here is only allowed when using a regular rod.
-The park premises have a boathouse, golf course, hiking trails, and a children’s pool.
+Fishing is only allowed when using a regular rod.
+The park has a boathouse, a golf course, hiking trails, and a children’s pool.

 The serene and sunny environment here is perfect for a day of relaxation and fishing.
-Common fishes are Bass, Largemouth, Cichlid, Bluegill, and Sunfish.
+Common fish species are Bass, Largemouth, Cichlid, Bluegill, and Sunfish.

 • Entry fee: Free.